how to cook marinated steak on the grill

 Best Way to freeze meat without freezer burn

-Here is how to defrost steak without ruining it.
-After frozen, when ready to use these marinated steaks, you can pull the amount of individually bagged steaks from the freezer and begin the thawing process in one of the several ways.
+Defrost steaks without ruining them.
+To start, pull out some individually bagged steaks from the larger freezer bag.
+Next, begin the thawing process in one of the several ways.
 Here they are listed.

 Preparing to thaw marinated steaks